Designer

 .
 The purpose of the workflow is to handle inbound HTTP requests by fetching a user by a given user ID from a backend API and writing them back to the client in JSON format.

-For the backend API, we will use reqres.in, which returns fake data using real HTTP responses.
+For the backend API, we will use , which returns fake data using real HTTP responses.

 Our workflow will parse the inbound HTTP request by getting the desired user ID from a route parameter and use that value to make an API call to reqres.